elementary/switchboard-plug-pantheon-shell/README.md

 * libgexiv2-dev
 * libplank-dev
 * libgranite-dev
+* meson
 * valac

-It's recommended to create a clean build environment

-    mkdir build
-    cd build/

-Run `cmake` to configure the build environment and then `make` to build
+Run `meson` to configure the build environment and then `ninja` to build

-    cmake -DCMAKE_INSTALL_PREFIX=/usr ..
-    make
+    meson build --prefix=/usr
+    cd build
+    ninja

-To install, use `make install`, then execute with `switchboard`
+To install, use `ninja install`

-    sudo make install
+    sudo ninja install
-    switchboard